GRealesM/GWAS_tools/README.md

 * Dictionary improved with more terms.
 * Pipeline now checks if BETA has more than 50% of SNPs as "NA", and recalculates from OR if it exists and has <50% NA.

+**v4.5**

+* I included a step in the final step (join, recompress, and save) to check and remove duplicated lines in the file.
+Because of the join command, some lines were systematically duplicated.
+This didn't have a huge effect on subsequent steps, but added innecessary lines.